 NOT INCLUDED: Flights, license, gear and services in Buenos Aires

-Rio Manso Lodge lies in the heart of the Andes Mountains and Nahuel Huapi National Park and may be the most picturesque Patagonia fly fishing lodge in Argentina.
+Rio Manso Lodge lies southwest of Bariloche in the Nahuel Huapi National Park and may be the most picturesque Patagonia fly fishing lodge in Argentina.
 Snow-capped mountains and dense forests, plus sparkling lakes and rivers, surround Rio Manso Lodge.
-Less than an hour south of the Bariloche Airport, Rio Manso Lodge is without question the best lodge for fly fishing in Bariloche.
+Located less than an hour form the Bariloche Airport, Rio Manso Lodge is without question the best lodge for fly fishing in Bariloche.

 Even before Rio Manso Lodge existed, our Patagonia fly fishing guides were guiding these waters and hosting our anglers in what was then Hosteria Hess.
 Fortunately, the significantly more luxurious Rio Manso Lodge replaced Hosteria Hess in 2004.

 Rio Manso Lodge hosts up to 16 guests in double rooms with king beds, or single rooms with full or single beds.
-All rooms feature private, en suite baths and spectacular views of Hess Lake and the glaciers of Tronador mountain.
+All rooms feature private, en suite baths and spectacular views of Hess Lake and the glaciers of Tronador Mountain.
 A large living room with stone fireplace, full bar and a fly tying bench comprise the lobby, and there is a separate wader room and a fly shop stocked with essentials.
 A professional chef prepares meals on par with those served in Argentina’s most acclaimed restaurants.
 Internet, laundry and phone services are always available at the lodge.
-Even travelers not planning on fly fishing in Bariloche should consider a few nights at the Rio Manso Lodge to explore this corner of the national park.

-Rio Manso Lodge is an excellent option for fly fishing in Bariloche, especially with the support of our experienced Patagonia fly fishing guides to virtually guarantee a successful day.
+Rio Manso Lodge is an excellent option for fly fishing in Bariloche, especially with the support of experienced Patagonia fly fishing guides that guarantee successful outings.
 Experience delicate match the hatch spring creek fishing, heavy caddis and dragon fly hatches, fast streamer fishing for Browns, slow streamer fishing for Brook Trout and even sight fishing for Rainbows.

 The Manso River originates from the Alerces Glacier on Tronador mountain and meanders through dense, old-growth forests and over ancient lava flows, connecting several lakes on its journey.
 It is the most visually stunning river in Nahuel Huapi National Park; the emerald water is extraordinarily clear, providing a rare angling experience.
 While 5- to 6-pound fish are caught regularly, some of the strongest, most beautiful trout in northern Patagonia are the 16- to 18-inch Rainbow and Brown Trout of the Manso River.